FeGroders/fegroders/README.md

 ## Hello world!
 I'm Fernando! 👋

-🤖 Moved by coffe, music and crazy about mobile development and AI <br>
+🤖 Crazy about mobile development and AI <br>
-📌 Based in Forquetinha, RS - Brazil 🇧🇷 <br>
+📌 Based in Forquetinha, RS - Brazil

 ## You can find me here too 🌎